TNO-S3/WuppieFuzz/coverage_agents/README.md

 # Coverage Agents

-WuppieFuzz requires you to run your PUT with a coverage agent.
+WuppieFuzz enables you to run your PUT with a coverage agent.
 Such an agent tracks coverage in the PUT and interacts with the fuzzer to provide this coverage information as feedback.
 We currently support two types of coverage
 agents: